-The Moon has entered a ‘new epoch’, scientists say
+The moon has entered a ‘new epoch’, scientists say

 Humans have changed and plan to change the lunar surface to such a degree that it should be considered a new era for the satellite, researchers have said.

-Researchers say that officially recognising the changes that humanity has made would be an important way of making clear that the lunar surface is not unchanging and that humanity has changed it substantialy.
+Researchers say that officially recognising the changes that humanity has made would be an important way of making clear that the lunar surface is not unchanging and that humanity has changed it substantially.

 “The idea is much the same as the discussion of the Anthropocene on Earth – the exploration of how much humans have impacted our planet,” said lead author Justin Holcomb, a geological researcher at the University of Kansas.
 “The consensus is on Earth the Anthropocene began at some point in the past, whether hundreds of thousands of years ago or in the 1950s.